 Bali Currency IDR – Indonesian Rupiah Notes, Conversion Rates & Value

-To understand how this rates affect your travels, compare to general goods and services.
-A meal at a basic restaurant in Bali will cost around 2,000-5,000 IDR; a bottle of water will be around 500 IDR; a Bintang Beer will be around 1,000 IDR; and motorbike or scooter hire is between 3,000-5,000 IDR per day.
+To understand how these rates affect your travels, compare to general goods and services.
+A meal at a basic restaurant in Bali will cost around 2,000-5,000 IDR; a bottle of water will be around 500 IDR; a Bintang Beer will be around 1,000 IDR, and motorbike or scooter hire is between 3,000-5,000 IDR per day.

 You can withdraw Indonesian Currency from the many ATMs located all over Bali, but just be wary that you need to press a button after your transaction to get your card returned.
 This additional feature leads to many people losing their ATM cards in machines all over Bali.